aaka2409/Python-Simple-Programs/README.md

 ## How to participated?
 First you have to create an account in [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
-After this, you can Fork this repository, upload your programms, and create a pull request.
+After this, you can Fork this repository, upload your programs, and create a pull request.
 If evething its ok, i will accept and you will get it a new contribution in hacktoberfest 2021!